Cryptobyte/BlendyAPI/md/documentation.md

 ##### Description

-The `get-key` endpoint is used in order to obtain a key for a game which can later be used to cash in for the coin reward
+The `get-key` endpoint is used in order to obtain a key for a game which can later be used to cash in for the coin reward.

 ##### Parameters
 - `game` - The game the key is being requested for